-General purpose
+General purposes

 Effective collection and reporting of fisheries data are essential for conserving and sustainably managing tuna and tuna-like species in the Indian Ocean.
 The Indian Ocean Tuna Commission (IOTC) has identified several datasets critical for monitoring tuna and tuna-like fisheries and analysing the status and trends of both the populations and the marine ecosystems that support them.
-These datasets must be reported by the IOTC Contracting Parties and Cooperating Non-Contracting Parties (CPCs) as part of the IOTC Agreement but they are also requested from any other parties that fish in the IOTC area of competence for species managed by the IOTC.
+These datasets must be reported by the IOTC Contracting Parties and Cooperating Non-Contracting Parties (CPCs) as part of the IOTC Agreement but they are also requested from any other Parties that fish in the IOTC Area of Competence for species managed by the IOTC.

 Since its establishment in 1996, the IOTC has developed and implemented several Conservation and Management Measures (CMMs) which include specific provisions on the nature and characteristics of the data that must be collected and reported to the IOTC Secretariat.
 It is the responsibility of each country to establish and enforce data recording and reporting systems that meet the criteria set by the IOTC through its CMMs and the Secretariat oversees the collation and curation of the different datasets that support the IOTC scientific process.